bogdandonduk/StorageToolbox/README.md

 // this will most likely return "storage"

 // now the coolest part
-// you will need to have read_external_storage permission for this
+// you will need to have read_external_storage permission for this on api < 30
 // or manage_external_storage on api >= 30
 // you can automatically detect SD cards' paths
 // even if there are multiple SD cards' in the device